Sump Pump Service in Cedar Hill, TX

 Homeowners in the Dallas area who have basements know that flooding can be a serious problem during heavy rains.
 Since basements and crawlspaces are the lowest point on most properties, water tends to accumulate and cause problems relatively quickly.
 This isn’t just a problem in areas that are prone to flooding.
 Wet soil and groundwater can also cause mold growth and material damage.
 According to the American Society of Home Inspectors, 60% of homeowners have experienced or will experience a wet basement.
 Thankfully, a sump pump installation offers a perfectly workable solution to this problem.

 Are you ready to install a sump pump, or do you need to have yours repaired?
-Dial One Johnson Plumbing is the name to know.
+Dial One Johnson Plumbing, Heating & Air Conditioning is the name to know.
 Contact us now!